Key Democrats united on Iraq pullout

 In their letter, the Democrats pushed the president to do more to shore up the Iraqi government and armed forces, including pressing the international community to provide "the resources necessary to finance Iraq's reconstruction and rebuild its economy."

 "Simply staying the course in Iraq is not working," they wrote.
 "We need to take a new direction.
 We believe these recommendations comprise an effective alternative to the current open-ended commitment which is not producing the progress in Iraq we would all like to see."

-In addition to Reid, Pelosi and Levin, the letter was signed by Sens.
-Dick Durbin of Illinois, Joe Biden of Delaware, Jay Rockefeller of West Virginia and Daniel Inouye of Hawaii, along with Reps.
-Steny Hoyer of Maryland, Ike Skelton of Missouri, Tom Lantos of California and John Murtha of Pennsylvania.
+In addition to Durbin, Levin, Reid and House Minority Leader Nancy Pelosi of California, the letter was signed by Sens.
+Joe Biden of Delaware, Jay Rockefeller of West Virginia and Daniel Inouye of Hawaii, along with Reps.
+Steny Hoyer of Maryland, Ike Skelton of Missouri, Tom Lantos and Jane Harman of California and John Murtha of Pennsylvania.